The College of Liberal Arts and Sciences policies

 Audit grade option

 Students may choose to audit courses in which they attend regularly scheduled class sessions but earn no credit.
-Students wishing to audit a course should obtain instructor approval before registering.
+Students who wish to audit a course should obtain instructor approval before registering.

-The audit grade option may not be changed after the drop/add period.
+The audit grade option may not be changed after the add period.

 Degree requirements